Running the Tiree Ultra

 Part 1 is 8.4 miles with an elevation of 317ft.
 It’s got the hills, rough terrain and it’s the most remote part of the island.
 You’ll go through Happy Valley as you explore the back of Ben Hynish, and then on towards Kenovarra across beautiful beaches and finally to the Sandaig checkpoint.

 Part 2 is a mix of beach, road and grassy track.
-At 9.1 miles it’s the longest section, but you’re rewarded with some great distractions – the Maze beach, Balevullin, windsurfers on loch Bhasapol, and finally Balephetrish Bay.
+Another 8.4 miles and you’re rewarded with some great distractions – the Maze beach, Balevullin, windsurfers on loch Bhasapol, and finally Balephetrish Bay.